ujjwalguptaofficial/fortjs-doc/docs/advanced/session-provider.md

 ```

-After you have created a session provider, you need to tell fortjs to use new session provider.
+After you have created a session provider - you need to tell fortjs to use new session provider.

 ```
 import { Fort } from "fortjs";